-Press Release: The Trump Administration Announces U.S. Arms Sales to Taiwan
+Press Release: The US-Taiwan Business Council Comments on the September 24, 2018 U.S. Arms Sale to Taiwan

 ||The Council and the Taipei Economic & Cultural Representative Office (TECRO) co-host the “U.S.-Taiwan Business Forum,” bringing together business leaders from Taiwan and the United States to examine the future of our bilateral economic and commercial relationship, in Washington, D.C.